aws-samples/aws-cross-account-serverless-microservices/README.md

 git push
 ```

+Check the status of the WebUI CodePipeline.
+You can find the CodePipeline in the AWS console by clicking the value of
-Wait until the WebUI CodePipeline is complete, login to the Web Interface account in the AWS Console, and find the WebURL
+the PipelineUrl stack output variable in the 'webui-pipeline' stack.
+Wait until the WebUI CodePipeline is complete,
+login to the Web Interface account in the AWS Console, and find the WebURL output value from the 'webui-s3-website-bucket'
-output value from the 'webui-s3-website-bucket' stack, which contains the URL to access the serverless web interface.
+stack, which contains the URL to access the serverless web interface.
 Open the WebUI in a browser.

-After booking a flight you should see the flight booking and the associated airmiles
+After booking a flight you should see the flight booking and the associated airmiles in a list at the bottom of the
-in a list at the bottom of the page (you may need to scroll the web page).
-Your flight booking was sent to the Booking
+page (you may need to scroll the web page).

-microservice, which stored the booking and published an event to SNS.
-The airmiles microservice consumed the flight
+Your flight booking was sent to the Booking microservice, which stored the booking and published an event to SNS.
-booking event and calculated the airmiles (just a random calculation, no intelligence) and stored the airmiles.
-The
+The airmiles microservice consumed the flight booking event and calculated the airmiles (just a random calculation,
-web application queries both APIs to populate the list of flight bookings.
-The web application, booking and airmiles
+no intelligence), stored the airmiles in DynamoDB.
+The web application queries both APIs to populate the list of
-services all run in separate AWS accounts.
+flight bookings.
+The web application, booking and airmiles services all run in separate AWS accounts.

 ### Cleanup
 Run the script below to remove all the stacks and associated AWS resources.
 I do attempt to delete the S3 buckets, though